Karthik-PVSP/Langchain_DeepAgents_Learning/Readme.md

    1) CreateDeepAgents.js : this is the starting example on how to use the deep agent.

     1) Reading a env varibles from .env files
-    2) creating a open ai client -> model instance
+    2) creating a Google client -> model instance
     3) adding tools
     4) creating an deep agent
     5) calling the deep agent with some input user parameters.